jpwu23/horiseon-digital/README.md

 N/A

 ## Usage
-Navigate across and better understand the services that Horiseon Social Solutions offer by clicking on the corresponding service using the navigation bar at the top of the webpage.
+Go to link: https://jpwu23.github.io/horiseon-digital/ Navigate across and better understand the services that Horiseon Social Solutions offer by clicking on the corresponding service using the navigation bar at the top of the webpage.

 ![alt text](assets/images/screenshot2.PNG)